-Part of my job as a consultant is maintaining servers and quickly responding to issues as they arise.
+Part of my job as a server consultant is maintaining servers and quickly responding to issues as they arise.

 Yesterday, I unlocked my phone to find a message from a client.
 He said Apache was getting railed and the server load was over 80.
 I quickly opened my laptop and SSHd into the server.
 Sure enough, Apache was maxing out the CPU.
 My client was reporting that Google Analytics was showing low amounts of traffic so it couldn’t have been a sudden surge from publicity.